Rethinking Post-Unlearning Behavior of Large Vision-Language Models: PUBG Optimization Details

 Starting from Eq.~\ref{eq:L_PUBG}, the gradient of $\mathcal{L}_{\mathrm{PUBG}}$ with respect to the parameters~$\theta$ is

 \paragraph{Monte-Carlo estimate.} We approximate the expectation with a mini-batch of size~$N$ drawn from the forget set~$D_f$:

-\paragraph{In-context Prompt for Reference Distribution in \textsc{PUBG}}
+\paragraph{In-context Prompt for Reference Distribution in \textsc{PUBG}.}

-To obtain the desired alternative output distribution $p_{\theta^*}(o \mid I_{e_i}, q)$, we provide an in-context prompt $c$ to the original LVLM model ${\theta_{\mathrm{original}}}$, instructing it to forget the entity $e_i$ and focus on visual elements rather than revealing private information.
+To obtain the desired alternative output distribution $p_{\theta^*}(o \mid I_{e_i}, q)$, we provide an in-context prompt $c$ to the original LVLM $M_{\theta_{\mathrm{original}}}$, instructing it to forget the entity $e_i$ and focus on visually observable features rather than revealing private information.
 The prompt $c$ used for this purpose is shown in Figure~\ref{fig:incontext_prompt}.
-Note that we use in-context unlearning solely for creating the training dataset, as our focus is on parametric unlearning, and applying in-context unlearning at every inference step would be highly inefficient.
+Note that we use in-context unlearning solely for creating the training dataset, as our focus is on parametric unlearning, and applying in-context unlearning at every inference step would incur substantial inference overhead.
+Here, $p_{\theta^*}(o \mid I_{e_i}, q)$ is used as shorthand for the reference distribution induced by the frozen original model under the in-context prompt $c$, i.e., $p_{\theta^*}(o \mid I_{e_i}, q) := p_{\theta_{\mathrm{original}}}(o \mid I_{e_i}, q, c)$.

-\paragraph{Summary of PUBG Minibatch Optimization Procedure} Algorithm~\ref{alg:pubg} summarizes the implementation of \textsc{PUBG}.
+\paragraph{Summary of PUBG Minibatch Optimization Procedure.} Algorithm~\ref{alg:pubg} summarizes the implementation of \textsc{PUBG}.